St. Joseph’s Church: Culture Meets Catholics

 In the end, although never officially recorded, the cause of the fire was thought to be an electrical short.
 Whatever the cause, the parishioners and pastor did not give up.
 In a remarkable move of faith, the new building was erected by the end of that same year, with the new bell being blessed and pulled into the belfry on December 23, 1923!

-In the meantime, for those interested in making a contribution to the Holy Family Parish “Building Campaign” you may do so by sending a check to 609 Poplar Street, Leadville CO 80461.
+Those interested in making a contribution to the Holy Family Parish “Building Campaign” you may do so by sending a check to 609 Poplar Street, Leadville CO 80461.
 For more details about the overall plan and projects you and your group can assist with, please contact Father Rafael Torres-Rico directly at email@example.com.
 The Parish’s Office Manager is Kathy Micklich, she may be reached by phone at 719-486-1382 or by email at firstname.lastname@example.org.
-You may also connect with the local parish on the Leadville Catholic Youth Facebook Page where the weekly church bulletin is generally published for additional details on services and Mass Schedules.
+You may also connect with the local parish on their website: Holy Family Leadville.